SKelem/lah-cert-positions-guide/source/check-in.md

-You may have citizens \(i.e. non-CERTS\) approach you to volunteer to help.
+You may have citizens \(i.e., non-CERTS\) approach you to volunteer to help.
 Send them to Volunteer Public Staging where they will be checked in, sworn in as DSW workers and given an assignment when one becomes available.